Back to Blog

 What is the difference between RAG and fine-tuning for a business chatbot?

-RAG (Retrieval-Augmented Generation) retrieves information from your knowledge base at query time and uses it to inform the response.
-Fine-tuning trains the model on your business's data, embedding knowledge into the model weights.
-For most SMB use cases, RAG is preferred: it is faster to set up, easier to update (add a document instead of retraining a model), and more transparent about its sources.
-Fine-tuning is more appropriate for specialized language models in narrow domains.
+RAG pulls information from your knowledge base at the moment of the query and uses it to shape the answer.
+Fine-tuning trains the model itself on your data, baking the knowledge into its weights.
+For most SMBs, RAG wins — faster to set up, easier to update (swap a document instead of retraining a model), and more transparent about where an answer came from.
+Fine-tuning has its place, but mostly in narrow, specialized domains.

 Conclusion: The Label Matters Less Than the Architecture